Debt/Income Ratio

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you want to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Loan Pre-Qualification Calculator.

 Guidelines Only

-Don't forget these are only guidelines.
-We'd be thrilled to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Remember these ratios are just guidelines.
+We'd be happy to pre-qualify you to determine how large a mortgage you can afford.

 Metro Mortgage can answer questions about these ratios and many others.
-Give us a call at 866-300-1550.
+Call us at 866-300-1550.